adilkhanm/E-Learning-System/README.md

 # E-Learning-System
-Demo version of E-Learning system website developed by Ruby on Rails
+Demo version of E-Learning system website developed with Ruby on Rails